 EU pet passports

-European Union pet owners are now required to have pet passports when travelling with their animals.
-The passports, which are required before allowing an animal entry into an EU member state, are to include the pet’s microchip or tattoo number for identification, as well as other data such as records of all vaccinations and clinical examinations.
-When travelling, the pet owner must ensure that the rabies vaccination in the passport is valid or else renew the pet’s vaccination.
+European Union pet owners must now have pet passports when travelling with their animals.
+The passports include the pet’s microchip or tattoo number for identification, as well as other data such as records of all vaccinations and clinical examinations.
+When traveling, the pet owner must ensure that the rabies vaccination in the passport is valid or else renew the pet’s vaccination.

 One aim of the European Pet Travel Scheme, which covers cats, dogs and even ferrets, rabbits and rodents, is to provide proof that the animal has been vaccinated against rabies, with the passport also setting out details of the pet’s tick and tapeworm treatment.
 The EU Pet Passport contains the following information:

 - Name and address of animal owner

 - Description of the animal (breed, sex, age, color)

 - Date of the rabies vaccination, period of validity of the vaccination, type of vaccine, name of manufacturer and production number

 Another important issue is pet insurance.
 Pet insurance can cover much of the expense of unexpected vet bills in case of an injury or illness, so the things you need to consider when choosing pet insurance are of a major importance:

 - Does the policy cover all chronic, congenital, and hereditary conditions?